3meters/proxibase/private.md

 My thought is that we should leave any existing watch links when the privacy setting changes and notify the members of the change.
 For now, I wouldn't have the size rule.

+## Issue:  Nearby notifictions
+We need to make sure that nearby notifications are not sent when secret patches are created.